Responsible travel for the solo adventurer

 11. Interacting with animals

 I know, I know — riding an elephant would be super cool — if Aladdin did it, why can't I?
 However, many elephants in captivity and used for the tourist trade are overworked and stressed.
-Additionally, the process of taming these beautiful animals is often cruel.
+Additionally, the process of taming these beautiful animals is very cruel.

 The same can be said about swimming with dolphins and getting close enough to take a selfie with big cats.
 So, how do you interact with wildlife responsibly while traveling?